7 Reasons Sleep Divorce Might Be Good for Your Relationship

 Advertisement

 Those who don't mind the separate sleeping situation, however, do report benefits.
-In fact, more than half say that the sleep divorce helped their overall sleep quality and report an average of 37 additional minutes of sleep every night, compared to when they shared a bed.
+In fact, more than half say that the sleep divorce helped their overall sleep quality, with an average of 37 additional minutes of sleep every night, compared to when they shared a bed.

 How to Make Up for Sleeping Separately